Azure/FTALive-Sessions/content/networking/networking-overview/connectivity.md

 If you need to communicate with services (using a private IP) in another network there are a few options depending on your requirements, primarily VPN or ExpressRoute.
 The Azure Architecture center has a a great article comparing the two [here](https://docs.microsoft.com/azure/architecture/reference-architectures/hybrid-networking/) also review the gateway [planning table](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways#planningtable):

-- [VPN](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways): A Virtual Private Network connection is established by creating an encrypted tunnel between a customer VPN device (could be a dedicated device, part of a firewall, or software) and a VPN Virtual Network Gateway in Azure.
+- [**VPN**](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways): A Virtual Private Network connection is established by creating an encrypted tunnel between a customer VPN device (could be a dedicated device, part of a firewall, or software) and a VPN Virtual Network Gateway in Azure.
 VPN is best for dev/test workloads and small and medium scale production workloads.
 It is a good starting place for new Azure environments and connectivity to smaller sites.
 Because it does not require a third party's involvement to configure, it generally takes less time to bring online.
-- [ExpressRoute](https://docs.microsoft.com/azure/expressroute/expressroute-introduction): ExpressRoute connectivity conceptually means running a physical wire from your datacenter to Microsoft, or--more commonly--to a provider who in turn has a direct connection to Microsoft.
+- [**ExpressRoute**](https://docs.microsoft.com/azure/expressroute/expressroute-introduction): ExpressRoute connectivity conceptually means running a physical wire from your datacenter to Microsoft, or--more commonly--to a provider who in turn has a direct connection to Microsoft.
 ExpressRoute connectivity provides the enterprise-class reliability, resiliency, and throughput required for more demanding production and mission critical workloads.

 ### VPN key points

-- [Customer devices](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpn-devices): Microsoft provides a list of validated devices, supported IPSec/IKE configurations, and sample scripts for configuring your VPN device.
+- [**Customer devices**](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpn-devices): Microsoft provides a list of validated devices, supported IPSec/IKE configurations, and sample scripts for configuring your VPN device.
-- [Virtual Network Gateway SKUs](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways#gwsku): determines aggregate throughput, connection count, point-to-site options
+- [**Virtual Network Gateway SKUs**](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways#gwsku): determines aggregate throughput, connection count, point-to-site options
-- Routing options:
+- **Routing options**:
   - [BGP](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-bgp-overview): BGP is required for multiple connections and active/active Gateway configurations
   - Static routes using [Local Network Gateways](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpn-gateway-settings#lng)
-- [Availability Design](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-highlyavailable): high-availability is accomplished with multiple customer-side VPN devices and ideally active/active VPN gateway configurations
+- [**Availability Design**](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-highlyavailable): high-availability is accomplished with multiple customer-side VPN devices and ideally active/active VPN gateway configurations

   ![VPN dual-redundancy diagram](./png/vpn-dual-redundancy.png)
 - Expect VPN VNet Gateway provisioning to take 40-60 minutes